 Over the last couple of years, I have looked to New Zealand as my inspiration for my abstract work and enjoyed the challenge of creating works that are a little more recognisable although still very contemporary.

 My current exhibition at the Ashburton Art Gallery “Forever Young” has given me the opportunity to showcase drawings, paintings, collages, prints and textiles where my aim from the outset was to try and capture those moments of simple enjoyment that children experience and adults can still relate to.
 The wonder and excitement of discovering something new or something we had forgotten!
 From delicate drawings to contemporary paintings using some of my favourite animals and birds including elephants, deer and rabbits.
-Bringing a sense humour, tenderness and beauty into my work that all ages can enjoy.
+Bringing a sense of humour, tenderness and beauty into my work that all ages can enjoy.